GeekerHWH/mirrorSpeedTest/README.md

 <div align="center">
-  <a href="README-ZH.md">中文版说明文档戳这</a>
+  <a href="README-ZH.md">For Chinese Doc->中文版说明文档戳这</a>
 </div>

 # A project for Testing Debian/Ubuntu mirrors
 This tool is mainly to help Debian users to filter the best apt Repo for themselves, especially for people who live in China with a special Network Environment.

-**We geekers always want to be the fastest. right?**
+The software requirements are all based on my personal experience using the source switching workflow.

-If you have any suggestion or bug problem feel free to address an issue:)
+If you have any suggestions for improving the software experience, please feel free to raise an issue on github.

+# Project Highlights
+- Multi-threads speed and latency testing implemented using go routine
+- support both passing parameters and interacting mode
+- Docker to contanerize the app for easy deployment
+- GitHub Actions to automate testing

 # Demo
 ![Chinese version](Demo/2024-02-08.png)

 # What's next
-- [x] input multiple URLs to test speeds
 - [x] added changeMirror.sh to change the mirror supported by default
-- [x] modulize speed test code
 - [x] multi choose mirrors to test
-- [x] simplized code in main.go for readability
 - [x] support choose all in multi choice mode
-- [x] write a chinese README.md
 - [x] check whether the host OS is Debian
 - [x] support sorting from best to worst
 - [ ] support English Comments